oracle/weblogic-kubernetes-operator/docs-source/content/quickstart/get-images.md

     a.
 First time users, follow these [directions]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md#obtaining-standard-images-from-the-oracle-container-registry" >}}).

     b.
-Find and then pull the WebLogic 12.2.1.3 install image:
+Find and then pull the WebLogic 12.2.1.4 install image:

      ```bash
-     $ docker pull container-registry.oracle.com/middleware/weblogic:12.2.1.3
+     $ docker pull container-registry.oracle.com/middleware/weblogic:12.2.1.4
      ```

     {{% notice note %}} The WebLogic Docker image, `weblogic:12.2.1.3`, has all the necessary patches applied.
+The WebLogic Docker image, `weblogic:12.2.1.4`, does not require any additional patches.
     {{% /notice %}}